 The Anatomy Project

-The Artemis School was founded as an answer to the lack of available education in body literacy and sexuality for people with vulvas.
-Part of this reality is that medical textbooks and anatomical models do not include all of the anatomy of female bodied people.
+The Artemis School was founded as an answer to the lack of available education in body literacy and sexuality for women and people with vulvas.
+Part of this reality is that medical textbooks and anatomical models do not include all of the anatomy of women and vulvas.
 The aspects of anatomy associated with sexual arousal and pleasure, including parts of the clitoris and other erectile tissue, are largely absent from images and maps of female body anatomy.
 This says a lot about western culture and our relationship with women’s arousal and pleasure.
 If we do not know the parts that we have, how can we enjoy them?

 The deficiency in whole models of vulvas has been a challenge for our teaching at The Artemis School and furthermore for our graduates’ ability to bring this work into the world in the most effective way.
 It is very difficult to teach sexuality education without anatomical models!